Abd al-Rahman ibn Samura: Capture of Zamindawar (653)

-In 653-4, an army of around 6,000 Arabs was led by Abd al-Rahman ibn Samura, and seized Rukhkhaj and Zamindawar.
+In 653-4, an army of around 6,000 Arabs led by Abd al-Rahman ibn Samura seized Rukhkhaj and Zamindawar.
 In the shrine of Zoon in Zamindawar, it is reported that Ibn Samura "broke off a hand of the idol and plucked out the rubies which were its eyes in order to persuade the marzbān of Sīstān" that the idol was worthless.
 Ibn Samura explained to the marzbān: "my intention was to show you that this idol can do neither any harm nor good."
-Bost and Zabul submitted to the Arab invader by treaty in 656 CE.
+Bost and Zabul submitted to the Arabs by treaty in 656 CE.

-It is then recorded by Abu Labid that when the army was trying to get their hands on the spoils of war, Ibn Samura stood up and warned them by narrating a hadith he heard from Muhammad that the Prophet forbade the seizing of spoils of war before it is distributed first according to the rule of Sharia.
-Then those who took the booty returned what they had taken, he then distributed it among them.
+It is then recorded by Abu Labid that when the army was trying to get their hands on the spoils of war, Ibn Samura stood up and warned them by narrating a hadith he heard from Muhammad that the Prophet forbade the seizing of spoils of war before it is distributed first.
+Subsequently those who took the booty returned what they had taken, and he then distributed it among them.

 Then Ibn Samura sent the spoils of war to Abdullah ibn Amir.
-Bost (Sīstān) and Zabulistan submitted by a treaty of capitulation, also signed with the marzban of Kerman before the death of Caliph Uthman in 656.
-The Muslims soon lost these territories during the First Civil War (656-661).
+Bost (Sīstān) and Zabulistan submitted by a treaty of capitulation, which was also signed with the marzban of Kerman before the death of Caliph Uthman in 656.
+The Muslims soon lost these territories during the First Muslim Civil War (656-661).

 Upon the caliph's death, he returned to Basra, where its governor Abd Allah ibn Amir was dismissed by the new Caliph Ali.
-He joined Mu'awiya I after the Battle of the Camel, and was sent as one of the envoys to Hasan ibn Ali in 661.
-Abdallah ibn Amir was reappointed as governor in Basra by Mu'awiya, and Samura was sent along with Abd Allah ibn Khazim al-Sulami to restore Arab rule in eastern Khurasan and Sīstān.
+He joined Mu'awiya I after the Battle of the Camel and was sent as one of the envoys to Hasan ibn Ali in 661.
+Abd Allah ibn Amir was reappointed as governor in Basra by Mu'awiya, and Samura was sent along with Abd Allah ibn Khazim al-Sulami to restore Arab rule in eastern Khurasan and Sīstān.
 He introduced the office of ṣāḥib al-shurṭa (chief of police) to Sīstān and built a mosque in Zaranj.